OmarAlkousa/Learn-Fourier-Transform/README.md

   <img src="https://github.com/OmarAlkousa/Learn-Fourier-Transform/blob/10bf85f103dd71e86659ae6ac78f772289ea0ccd/Fourier%20Transform,%20the%20Practical%20Python%20Implementation/Spectrum%20for%20%20real-value%20signal%20data.png", width="400">
 </p>

+The image below represents the Fourier class we build in this notebook (An ECG signal and its Frequency Spectrum).
+The use of the Plotly package allows you to hover over the values of the plot and zoom in/out on the interesting parts so easily.

 ## Acknowledgment:
 [**[1]**](https://doi.org/10.1016/B978-0-08-097768-3.00011-8) R. Toulson, R., & Wilmshurst, T. (2012).
 An Introduction to Digital Signal Processing. *Fast and Effective Embedded Systems Design* (pp. 219–242).
 Elsevier. https://doi.org/10.1016/B978-0-08-097768-3.00011-8